Stiefel tropical linear spaces

 \begin{corollary} Let $G$ be any bipartite graph on $[d]\amalg[n]$ such that every edge of $G$ is contained in a matching in~$G$.
 Then $G$ has a spanning forest $F$ such that for every edge $e$ of $G$ not in~$F$ there exist matchings $\lambda, \lambda'$ on $G$ such that $e$ is contained in $\lambda$, the remaining edges $\lambda\cup\lambda'\setminus\{e\}$ are contained in~$F$, and the edges contained in just one of $\lambda$ and $\lambda'$ form a single cycle. \end{corollary}

 \begin{proof} If $d<n$ and $G$ is connected, then let $F$ be the tree $T$ provided by Lemma~\ref{lem:spanning tree without left leaves}.
 Since $F$ is a spanning tree, the graph $F\cup\{e\}$ contains exactly one cycle $C$.
-If the edges of $(F\cup\{e\})\setminus C$ are directed to point away from this cycle, then every left vertex of $G$ not contained in $C$ has positive outdegree, since none of these vertices are leaves.
+Orient the edges of $(F\cup\{e\})\setminus C$ so that they are directed away from~$C$.
+Then every left vertex of $G$ not contained in $C$ has positive outdegree, since none of these vertices are leaves.
 Then we take $\lambda$ to consist of one out-edge from each of these vertices, together with alternate edges of $C$ including~$e$, and $\lambda'$ to consist of the same edges from $F\setminus C$ together with the other set of alternate edges of $C$, those not including~$e$.
 The edges contained in just one of $\lambda$ and $\lambda'$ form~$C$.

-If $d=n$ and $F$ is connected, then choose any matching $\lambda'$ on~$H$ and extend it to a spanning tree $F$.
+If $d=n$ and $G$ is connected, then choose any matching $\lambda'$ on~$G$ and extend it to a spanning tree $F$.
 For any edge $e$ of $G\setminus F$, let $\lambda$ consist of the symmetric difference of $\lambda'$ and the unique cycle of $F\cup\{e\}$.

 Finally, if $G$ is disconnected, let $F$ be the union of the spanning trees for its components provided in the previous paragraphs.
 Any partial matching on a component of~$G$ can be extended to a matching on~$G$ by choosing arbitrary partial matchings on the other components, and the result follows. \end{proof}